 Don’t like reading?
-Scroll down for infographics and English video lesson on useful English telephone phrases.
+Scroll down for Telephone Phrasal Verbs infographic and English video lesson on useful English telephone phrases.

 There are certain telephone phrasal verbs that ESL students need to know if they want to communicate well using the telephone.
-The telephone is a vital part of our everyday life, with most people having at least one phone call per day.
+The telephone is still a vital part of everyday business life, with most employees having at least one phone call per day.
 Native speakers use phrasal verbs very often when they speak.
 Let’s take a closer look at telephone phrasal verbs commonly used in telephone conversations in English.

 List of 15 Telephone Phrasal Verbs in English

 - to get back to someone